pprestridge/PokemonSpriteCNN/README.md

 ![modleout](https://user-images.githubusercontent.com/17886837/126919976-8c40c498-cd0c-4513-befc-0ef93206179a.PNG)
 ![ditto](https://user-images.githubusercontent.com/17886837/126919988-ffdfbd56-de3f-4030-a33b-42154c35ead6.PNG)

+# Data Visualization
+To diagnose the model further, I thought it would be useful to dive deeper into the image encoding (The last layer before the classification softmax and regression layer).
+To do this, a PCA was applied to dataset of image encodings.
+The PCA only considered the three eigenvectors with the highest eigenvalues (Directions that capture the most variation in the data).
+Then along these axis, we can see a lower fidelity version of what the model is using to make predictions.
+The gif below shows the grouping of Fire, Grass, and Water encodings.

 If you're still here, I'll let you in on a little secret.
 The project was a just a facade so that I could do this last part.
 ![Patrick](https://user-images.githubusercontent.com/17886837/131034202-bc436e3e-f01b-482c-bf7c-5b0354de146a.JPEG)
 ![Capture](https://user-images.githubusercontent.com/17886837/131034526-0b32e685-def3-4e91-a9b1-6089c8a44394.PNG)